The secret to the ultimate question of life, the universe, and everything related to completing your outdoor wedding shopping list – the number 42!

 40. Bug Spray

-As like sun screen, bug spray is also a great thing to have on hand on the day of your wedding just in case there are mosquitoes around.
+As with sun screen, bug spray is also a great thing to have on hand on the day of your wedding just in case there are mosquitoes around.

 Keep looking fabulous all night long.